 Down with the rainbow?
 So is Furkot: over 1000 LGBT welcoming hotels worldwide can be added to your road trip itinerary

 Hotels range from city center hotels to resorts as well as a collection of small luxury and boutique properties.

 Furkot helps you decide which lodging accommodation offers the best combination of cost, amenities, and convenient location.
 Lodging information in the Sleep drawer includes exact prices for a given date or - if that's not available - average price charged by the booking service.

-Furkot displays several buttons above the map: they allow you to zoom the trip map in and out, change map type, view current weather conditions, add new stops, and import routes and stops into your trip.
+Furkot displays several buttons above the map: they allow you to zoom the trip map in and out, change route colors, add new stops, and import routes and stops into your trip.

 Furkot works on a wide range of devices: phones, tablets, laptops and desktop computers, and - most importantly - it works offline.
 It means that you do not have to have a live Internet connection (neither WiFi nor cellular/mobile) to access your trip while on the road.
 You only need to connect to the Internet once - to open Furkot and load your trips.
 After that, they are accessible even in the middle of nowhere.
 And the middle of nowhere is a great place to take your trip to.

 Some places are just too good to simply drive through.
 Furkot fully supports multi-day stops.